bioball/bioball.github.io/_posts/2015-03-09-writing-karma-unit-tests.md

 ### PhantomJS

 [PhantomJS](http://phantomjs.org/) is a headless browser that runs without opening any GUI.
 It runs on the V8 engine, so you can load all your application's JavaScript into it and test to ensure correctness.
 Outside of not having a GUI, it exposes all browser-level APIs to replicate a normal browser environment.
+I use this to speed up my testing process, as PhantomJS is faster to spin up and spin down than an actual browser.

 # Directory Structure